kokuwaio/micronaut-openapi-codegen/README.md

 * useReferencedSchemaAsDefault: use the referenced schema's type for instantiation of default values
 * visitable: generate visitor for subtypes with a discriminator (default `true`)
 * pagable: generate provider for pagable (default `false`)
+* annotateMethods: when jackson-annotations should be applied to methods instead of fields (default `false`)

 ### Null handling and default values